Fleet EVolution: How innovation is driving electrification

-Electric vehicle adoption has grown exponentially over the last five years.
-Even during the COVID-19 pandemic when global passenger car sales fell 16% in 2020, EV sales increased by 41%.
-A recent BloombergNEF report stated, “There are 12 million passenger EVs, one million commercial EVs, and over 260 million electric two- and three-wheelers on the road globally today."
-With governments implementing zero-emission mandates, and with the increased focus on addressing climate change, we can expect to see the number of EVs on the road continue to increase, offering companies more choice and an opportunity to achieve their sustainability goals.
+Electric vehicle adoption has grown exponentially.
+A recent BloombergNEF report stated that there are 20 million passenger EVs and 1.3 million commercial EVs on the road.
+With governments implementing zero-emission mandates and other environmental regulations, we can expect to see the number of EVs on the road continue increasing, offering companies more choices and an opportunity to achieve their sustainability goals.

 A brief history lesson on the plug-in electric vehicle

-Over the next few years EVs were slowly being adopted, but range limitations and a lack of diverse models meant that the growth was primarily on the consumer side.
-The mid-2010s redefined the future of fleets, as newer and more robust vehicles began to enter the market with increasing range capabilities.
+Over the next few years, EVs were slowly adopted, but range limitations and a lack of diverse models meant that the growth was primarily on the consumer side.
+The mid-2010s redefined the future of fleets as newer and more robust vehicles began to enter the market with increasing range capabilities.

 Are today’s EVs ready for fleet applications?